-The Budget for 2013 reflects the anticipated revenues primarily from water sales to existing customers.
-It also includes revenues from limited tap sales to new development in rural Boulder and Weld Counties, as well as in areas served by the Left Hand Water District that are within the Town of Frederick and lie within the District.
-Revenue projections in 2013 reflect no increase in water rates or in minimum monthly fees for regular tap-holding customers.
-The only rate change was a slight increase, from $6.70 to $9.00 per thousand gallons, for bulk water through hydrant meter rentals.
-It has been determined that sufficient levels of revenue and reserves can be reached and maintained without increasing other water rates in 2013.
+The Budget for 2017 reflects the anticipated revenues primarily from water sales to existing customers.
+It also includes revenues from tap sales to new development in rural Boulder and Weld Counties, as well as in areas served by the Left Hand Water District that are within the Town of Frederick and lie within the District.
+Revenue projections in 2017 reflect an increase in volume charges for regular tap-holding customers of between 2-8%.
+Monthly basic service charges have not been adjusted for 2017.
 Water rates, fees, and charges are budgeted to pay all current operation and maintenance expenses of the system, to accumulate funds for future maintenance and replacement costs, and to create net revenue in the amount necessary to pay the principal and interest on all debt.

-The 2013 Budget reflects an anticipated decrease in operating expenditures of approximately 2% from the 2012 budget, as well as expenditures for repair and replacement projects for existing infrastructure, and for regional raw water supply and delivery projects in which the District is participating.
-The majority of the capital projects in 2013 will be funded by the Board designated reserve fund for replacement of aging infrastructure.
-Replacement funds come from water rates and replacement projects are included in long range plans and prioritized on an annual basis.
+The 2017 Budget reflects an anticipated increase in operating expenditures of approximately 3% over the 2016 budget, as well as expenditures for repair and replacement projects for existing infrastructure and for regional raw water supply and delivery projects in which the District is participating.
+Included in the capital projects is the District’s participation in the Southern Water Supply Pipeline (II), a collaborative project through the Northern Colorado Water Conservancy District to provide a raw water pipeline from Carter Lake to the Dodd Water Treatment Plant.
+Those expenditures are anticipated to be paid for by issuance of new debt.
+The remainder of capital and construction projects will be funded from the Board designated reserve fund for replacement of infrastructure.
+The reserve is funded from water charges and tap fees; replacement projects are included in long range strategic plans and prioritized annually.